Adjunct assistant professor

 Young has also collaborated with Oscar-winning director Curtis Hanson on Wonder Boys starring Michael Douglas and Lucky You starring Drew Barrymore.
 His other works include the scores for Head Above Water; Beauty Shop, starring Queen Latifah; Ghost Rider; The Exorcism of Emily Rose; and Untraceable, starring Diane Lane.
 Furthermore, Young delved into the dramatic with Sleepwalking, starring Charlize Theron.
 Young worked closely with Theron, who was also a co-producer on the film.

 Young likes to say that he has two distinct sides: one side that is attracted to abstract ideas and twentieth century music and the other that enjoys writing “the great American tune.”
 That dichotomy serves him perfectly as a film composer, constantly called on to write the most dissonant music for a suspense cue one minute and to collaborate with a lyricist on an R&B track (“Give me a Reason” with Dave Hollister for In Too Deep) or a love song (“Against the Wind” with vocalist Lori Perri for Set it Off) the next.

 Christopher Young says he has been blessed with his career so he gives back to the film music community.
-He has taught in film scoring for over ten years, a two-term past president of The Film Music Society and the president of the Madrid Film Music Festival in Spain.
+He has taught in film scoring for over ten years, served two terms as president of The Film Music Society and served as the president of the Madrid Film and Music Festival in Spain.
 He also purchased a residence to house students and struggling young composers.